Install requirements

 Prerequisite steps

-Label your nodes in the following manner:
+Label your nodes in the following manner:- AE-MASTER

 - kubectl label node